Amazon SageMaker Model Monitor: A System for Real-Time Insights into Deployed Machine Learning Models: Introduction

+{ \em Operational changes}: Operational changes in the data pipeline (e.g., switching feature units from feet to inches) that can lead to model generating erroneous outputs.
+In contrast to traditional software or application monitoring, operational issues with ML models can often go unnoticed.
+Building an effective monitoring system is challenging as it requires solving two different tasks: (i) building tools to store prediction-related data securely, and at scale, which requires expertise in distributed systems, software engineering, and storage systems; (ii) implementing various statistical techniques to analyze this data and to evaluate the quality of the model, which requires expertise in data science and statistics.
+Data scientists and ML engineers often lack expertise in (i), (ii), or both, or do not have the resources to build a monitoring system at scale.\\

 In this paper, we present Amazon SageMaker \modelmonitor,\footnote{ \url{https://aws.amazon.com/sagemaker/model-monitor}} a fully managed service that continuously monitors the quality of ML models hosted on Amazon SageMaker. \modelmonitor eliminates the need for developers to build any tooling to monitor models in production and detect when corrective actions need to be taken once the model is deployed.
-It does this by, at a regular frequency, analyzing the collected data based on user-provided rules to determine if there are any rule violations.
+It does this by, at a regular frequency, automatically analyzing the collected data based on user-provided rules (usually the user is a data scientist) to determine if there are any rule violations.
 Developers can also use \modelmonitor’s built-in statistical rules to analyze tabular data, automatically detect common issues in production, and receive alerts.

 \modelmonitor provides these capabilities as pre-built monitoring solutions that do not require coding, while also providing the flexibility for the user to perform custom analyses.
 Specifically, \modelmonitor provides the following types of monitoring:\\